amontaywelch/NYC-Rideshare-Analysis-Part-2/README.md

 - **Pickup location as a proxy for 2024 congestion zone trips:** The `cbd_congestion_fee` column, which directly identifies trips subject to the congestion fee, *only exists in the 2025 dataset*.
 For 2024, Manhattan borough based on pickup location was used as a proxy for the congestion zone.
 This introduces some imprecision, as not all Manhattan pickups originate below 60th Street and not all congestion zone trips originate within Manhattan.

 - **Dropoff analysis uses borough-level geography:** Dropoff analysis in this project is conducted at the *borough level rather than the zone level*.
-Trips ending in Manhattan are not all ending within the Congestion Relief Zone, as some may end above 60th Street and would not be subject to the fee.
-A zone-level dropoff analysis would provide a more precise picture of inbound congestion zone demand.
+Trips ending in Manhattan are not all ending within the Congestion Relief Zone, as some may end above 60th Street and would not be subject to the fee, introducing the same geographic imprecision as the pickup proxy.

-- **Year-over-year comparisons do not control for external factors:** The 2024 vs 2025 comparison assumes that differences in trip volume, revenue, and earnings are *primarily attributable to the congestion fee*.
-However, other factors such as changes in gas prices, transit disruptions, weather patterns, economic conditions, or competitive dynamics between Uber and Lyft may also have influenced rider and driver behavior during this period.
+- **Year-over-year comparisons do not control for external factors:** The 2024 vs 2025 comparison does not control for external factors that may have independently influenced rideshare demand. *Macroeconomic conditions, MTA service changes, weather anomalies, and platform-level pricing decisions by Uber and Lyft could all have contributed to the patterns observed*, making it difficult to attribute changes solely to the congestion fee.

 - **December 2024 holiday effect on the full year baseline:** December is historically the highest volume month for NYC rideshare. *Including a full December 2024 in the baseline may slightly inflate the 2024 annual totals*, making 2025 growth appear more modest than it would under a seasonally adjusted comparison.

 - **Part 2 does not capture individual company performance:** This analysis treats all rideshare trips as a single market. *Uber and Lyft may have responded differently to the congestion fee* through pricing adjustments, driver incentives, or promotional campaigns.
-Part 3 will examine platform-level differences.
+This limits the analysis to market-level conclusions and may obscure platform-specific responses to the fee.

 ---